 Downloading and uploading translations¶

-This available options might be limited by Access control.
+The available options might be limited by Access control.

-to use within an application (for example
+to use in your choice of application (for example

 .mo files for GNU Gettext) using